clinical-meteor/cookbook/monads.md

-## Functional Programming & Monads
+## Yet Another Attempt to Describe Functional Programming & Monads
 This section is still in draft form.
 I'll be moving into D3 interactives this Winter, and will be adding many code samples here.
 Stay tuned.

 - Like the terms 'Object' and 'Class', the term 'Monad' has a bunch of different meanings.
 Don't get overly bogged down with the technical definitions.
 Just remember that Monad's are computation objects or method chains.